EnigmaCurry/curlbomb/README.md

 temporary self-signed certificate will be generated for the current curlbomb session and `--pin` will be turned on implicitly.

-`--pin` (requires curl>=7.39.0) Pin the SSL certificate fingerprint into the client curl command.
-This is used to bypass the root CA store of the client machine, and to tell it exactly what the server's SSL certificate looks like.
-This is useful for mitigating man-in-the-middle attacks, as well as when using self-signed certificates.
-This makes the client command quite a bit longer than usual.

 `-e, --encrypt` Encrypt the resource with gpg before serving it to the client.
 A randomly generated symmetric passphrase will be printed below the client command on the server.
 This passphrase must be input